 The most obvious risk that lies with not using a settlement agent, is your property transferral being unsuccessful because of technicalities!
 But often the biggest risks to your ownership over a home are the unknown and hidden risks that exist at the time of your purchase.

 A property settlement agent can provide the resources necessary to protect you from these risks.
 Survey and boundary defects, registration gaps, fraud, forgery and identity theft, planning and title defects, outstanding rates & taxes, or illegal building work can all affect or cause you loss of ownership.
 The latter is an especially dangerous risk, particularly for those home buyers wanting to renovate.
 Illegal building work and unapproved structures pose serious safety threats to your family.

-This horror became a reality for one Perth family last month.
+This horror became a reality for one Perth family in 2019.
 They were devastated when plans to renovate their property led them to the discovery that half of their purchased home had been illegally built and unsafe to live in.
 They are now forced to demolish much of their house which was built without council approval.
 Read more at PerthNow.

 How else can I protect myself?